-Priority 3 - Improve effectiveness and outcomes 2024-25 Domain from 5-year Clinical Strategy: Right care, right place, right time Reduce waiting times Improve patient safety Improve patients' outcome and experience with us Tackle health inequalities √ √ V √ Quality and Safety Strate av Strong Governance • Shorter Wai ts A lea rning Organisation $\sqrt{}$ What How What will suc cess I ook like P3.1 Improve flow ill deliver We will: in the Emergency department to reduce overcrowding and long waits for treatment We will deliver our flow programme our Emview to realistic reduction Reduced (total number in Departron 24 (Curn 8%.
-Long to achies beliver target: seen ar ergence setting ambit on in Quimber o wait on the Ement or the term of the 4-layed and disconding term of the 4-layed and or the trends across by Department with a g a challenging yet ion for waiting time 3 and Q4.
-The roportion of patients of patients attending for more than 12 mergency compared with 2023-tational average is a national ambition is than 2%) hour performance of patient attendances tharged or admitted.
+Priority 3 - Improve effectiveness and outcomes 2024-25 Domain from 5-year Clinical Strategy: Right care, right place, right time Reduce waiting times • ove patient safety Improve patients' outcome and experience with us Tackle health inequalities √ √ V √ Quality and Safety Strate av Strong Governance • Shorter Wai ts A lea rning Organisation $\sqrt{}$ What How What will suc cess I ook like P3.1 Improve flow ill deliver We will: in the Emergency department to reduce overcrowding and long waits for treatment our flo amme We will monitor the trends across our Emergency Department with view to setting a challenging yet realistic ambition for waiting time reduction in Q3 and Q4.
+Reduce the proportion of patients (total number of patients attending ED) who wait for more than 12 hours in the Emergency Department compared with 2023-24 (Current national average is 8%.
+Long term national ambition to achieve less than 2%) Deliver the 4-hour performance target: 78% of patient attendance seen and discharged or admitted.
 P3.2 Ensuring a quality, safety and learning culture that promotes psychological safety for our staff our Q Impro resou the Gi maxin impro activit active encou psych safety vement rces across roup to nise service vement y and ly lrage ological r in all vement Quality and Sa afety S tive QI ery of the new Group trategy we will see 5 projects in place